Interplanetary-Space-Agency/samuel-killermann-curriculum-vitae/content/about/index.md

 color: "#af6ee2"
 ---

-The New York Times said, "\[Killermann's] perfectly O.K. with being known as the toilet sign guy."
+TEST, "\[Killermann's] perfectly O.K. with being known as the toilet sign guy."
 And it's true.
 I am.

 [They said that](https://www.nytimes.com/2015/11/08/style/transgender-restroom-all-gender.html) because of the [all-gender restroom sign](/work/all-gender-restroom-sign/) I designed, that has been spread all over the world, and is now in use in thousands of communities.
 Truthfully, that project was an outlier, more than represetative of _what I do_.
 I'm not a "designer."